jiaoshuntian/ivory-operator/docs/content/tutorial/connect-cluster.md

 ## Connect an Application

 For this tutorial, we are going to connect [Keycloak](https://www.keycloak.org/), an open source identity management application.
-Keycloak can be deployed on Kubernetes and is backed by a Ivory database.
-We provide an example of deploying Keycloak and a ivorycluster, the manifest below deploys it using our `hippo` cluster that is already running:
+Keycloak can be deployed on Kubernetes and is backed by an Ivory database.
+We provide an example of deploying Keycloak andan ivorycluster, the manifest below deploys it using our `hippo` cluster that is already running:

 ```
 kubectl apply --filename=- <<EOF